-In-person attendance at the meeting is limited to space available; therefore, preregistration for public members is advisable and can be accomplished by Start Printed Page 20376registering at https://www.eventbrite.com/e/tick-borne-disease-working-group-meeting-june-4-2019-meeting-9-tickets-60745681970.
+In-person attendance at the meeting is limited to space available; therefore, preregistration for public members is advisable and can be accomplished by registering at https://www.eventbrite.com/e/tick-borne-disease-working-group-meeting-january-28-29-2020-meeting-11-tickets-81603750013.
 On the day of the meeting, seating will be provided first to persons who have preregistered.
 People who have not preregistered will be accommodated on a first come, first served basis if additional seats are still available 10 minutes before the meeting starts.
-Non-U.S. citizens who plan to attend in person are required to provide additional information and must notify the Working Group support staff via email at email@example.com before May 4, 2019.
+Non-U.S. citizens who plan to attend in person are required to provide additional information and must notify the Working Group support staff via email at email@example.com before December 28, 2019.

-The public will have an opportunity to present their views to the Working Group during the meeting's public comment session or by submitting their views in writing.
+The public will have an opportunity to present their views orally to the TBDWG during the meeting's public comment session or by submitting a written public comment.
 Comments should be pertinent to the meeting discussion.
-Persons who wish to provide in-person or written public comment should review instructions at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2019-6-4/index.html and respond by midnight Tuesday, May 28, 2019, ET.
-In-person comments will be limited to three minutes each to accommodate as many speakers as possible during the 30 minute session.
-Written public comments will be accessible to the Working Group members and public on the Working Group web page prior to the meeting.
+Persons who wish to provide verbal or written public comment should review instructions at https://www.hhs.gov/ash/advisory-committees/tickbornedisease/meetings/2020-1-28/index.html and respond by midnight Tuesday, January 17, 2020, ET.
+Verbal comments will be limited to three minutes each to accommodate as many speakers as possible during the two 30 minute sessions.
+Written public comments will be accessible to the TBDWG members and made public on the TBDWG web page prior to the meeting.

 Background and Authority: The Tick-Borne Disease Working Group was established on August 10, 2017, in accordance with Section 2062 of the 21st Century Cures Act, and the Federal Advisory Committee Act, 5 U.S.C.
-App., as amended, to provide expertise and review federal efforts related to tick-borne diseases to help ensure interagency coordination and minimize overlap, examine research priorities, and identify and address unmet needs.
-The Working Group is required to submit a report to the HHS Secretary and Congress on their findings and any recommendations for the federal response to tick-borne disease every two years.
+App., as amended, to provide expertise and review federal efforts related to all tick-borne diseases, to help ensure interagency coordination and minimize overlap, and to examine research priorities.
+The TBDWG is required to submit a report to the HHS Secretary and Congress on their findings and any recommendations for the federal response to tick-borne disease every two years.

 End Supplemental Information

-Designated Federal Officer, Tick-Borne Disease Working Group, Senior Advisor for Blood and Tissue Policy, Office of HIV/AIDS and Infectious Disease Policy.
+Designated Federal Officer, Tick-Borne Disease Working Group, Office of Infectious Disease and HIV/AIDS Policy.

 BILLING CODE 4150-28-P